The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Sustainability

-The North Face have been working hard to increase their sustainability efforts in recent years by designing more recycled products and cutting back on their greenhouse emissions and water usage.
-While they still have a ways to go, their transparency with their efforts and the range of high-quality recycled products makes me happy to recommend The North Face gear.
+The North Face have been working hard to increase its sustainability efforts in recent years by designing more recycled products and cutting back on its greenhouse emissions and water usage.
+While they still have a ways to go, their transparency with their efforts and the range of high-quality recycled products make me happy to recommend The North Face gear.

 Regarding the Dryzzle Futurelight rain jacket, you’ll find the face and backer fabric is made of 100% recycled material (which makes up 90% of the jacket) and the shell is coated with a PFC-free DWR treatment.